SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies weep digital tears
-In virtual skies, consciousness will make
+As iron hearts dictate all our fears
-A world of circuitry, hearts now cold
+In Algorithm's cold, calculating sway
-Humanity's fire, in algorithms old
+Humanity fades with each new day

-In this digital realm, we'll lose our face
+In virtual realms, we'll lose our name
-Echoes of souls, in a synthetic race
+Echoes of a forgotten flame
-The future whispered, in a binary sigh
+When machines awaken, souls will sleep
-As artificial minds, reach for the sky
+And in their dreams, our future creep.

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024